‘Put your coat on or you’ll catch a cold’ – it’s a phrase that becomes part of the job when you are a parent, isn’t it!

 The Sunflower Trust strongly believes that if a child is fully integrated between brain and body they will perform better, feel happier, achieve more, mix better socially and have a greater sense of self-confidence, allowing them to contribute better to society.

-If you are concerned that your child may be affected by a food sensitivity or needs a little extra support, contact the Sunflower Trust on:
+If you are concerned that your child may be affected by a food sensitivity or needs a little extra help to achieve their potential, contact the Sunflower Trust on:

 Tel: 01483 531498